satohshi/pb-option-builder/README.md

     expand: [
         {
             key: 'tags'
-            // returns all fields if it's not specified },
+            // returns all fields if not specified
+        },
         {
             key: 'comments(post)',